University of Florida Homepage

 IDS 4911: Civic Scholars Research

 (Section 24667) The Civic Scholars program offers UF undergraduates an opportunity to engage in a semester of entry-level research to gain better understanding of quantitative and qualitative research approaches.
 Spring 2025 scholars will gain an introductory understanding of interdisciplinary social science research approaches while learning about critical public policy issues impacting global communities.
 Civic Scholars should be prepared to enroll in a 2-credit course instructed by Graham Center faculty, and will present their research in an end-of-semester symposium in April.
 The course is offered Monday and Wednesday.
+Registration is departmentally controlled.
 Taught by Professor Marianne Vernetson and Dr. Teresa Cornacchione.
-Registration is departmentally controlled.
-Submit your interest form at this link.
+Submit an interest form.

 IDS 4930/PAD 3003: Public Service Management and Leadership